-Reporting to your governing board
+How to make more effective reports to your governing board

-All EMS services are responsible and accountable to a group of stakeholders.
+All EMS services or agencies are responsible and accountable to a group of stakeholders.
 The specific names of these stakeholders vary from service to service, but in general your service routinely reports to some sort of ownership group, advisory board, board of directors, or governmental commission.

 1. What are you doing well?